gbmhunter/blog/content/programming/languages/python/pandas/index.md

 The core data structure in pandas is the `DataFrame`.
 A `DataFrame` is a container for holding tabular data (2D), and supports labelled rows and columns.

-You can create a `DataFrame` by passing in a `dict`, where each key is a column name and the value is a List containing the data for that column (one entry per row):
+You can create a `DataFrame` by passing in a `dict`, where each key is a column name and the value is a `list` containing the data for that column (one entry per row):

 ```python
 df = pd.DataFrame({